softwaresaved/byte-sized-rse/episodes/34-pull-request.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How do I merge changes made on another branch?
-- How should I organise a set of changes together?
+- How can I organise a set of changes together so they can be merged later?

 ::::::::::::::::::::::::::::::::::::::::::::::::